GioCura/Frontend-Mentor-Projects/Junior/Social-Media-Dashboard-With-Theme-Switcher/README.md

 - [The MDN page about `will-change`](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change) taught me to remove said attribute once I no longer need it.
 - [The stackoverflow thread](https://stackoverflow.com/questions/8796988/binding-multiple-events-to-a-listener-without-jquery) taught me to how to bind two events to a listener.
 - [This w3schools article](https://www.w3schools.com/jsref/met_win_cleartimeout.asp) taught me how to write a timeout function so that it can be called upon by `clearTimeout()`
+- [The stackoverflow thread](https://stackoverflow.com/questions/35378360/before-after-pseudo-elements-not-showing-firefox) taught me to how to enable pseudoelements for checkboxes on Firefox.
+- [The stackoverflow thread](https://stackoverflow.com/questions/1817792/is-there-a-previous-sibling-selector) taught me to use flex `order` as a workaround in situations where I want to select preceding siblings.

 ## Author